1. Executive Summary

 Processing that is necessary to comply with a legal obligation (other than a contractual obligation)

-We may be required to Process your Personal Data in order to comply with a legal obligation such as (a) to process your request for information or when you exercise your rights under Data Protection Law; (b) for compliance with legal and regulatory requirements, including certain requirements to retain records; (c) for establishment and defence of legal rights; (d) for activities relating to the prevention, detection and investigation of crime; (e) to verify identity/ies including under anti-money laundering legislation; (f) to submit information to, and reports to Government Departments and/or EU institutions.
+We may be required to Process your Personal Data in order to comply with a legal obligation such as (a) to process your request for information or when you exercise your rights against us under Data Protection Law; (b) for compliance with legal and regulatory requirements, including certain requirements to retain records; (c) for establishment and defence of legal rights; (d) for activities relating to the prevention, detection and investigation of crime; (e) to verify identity/ies including under anti-money laundering legislation; (f) to submit information to, and reports to Government Departments and/or EU institutions.

 Processing that is based on your freely given, specific, informed and unambiguous consent